HL7/CDA-ccda/input/pagecontent/howtoread.md

 {::options parse_block_html="true" /}

 #### Template Contexts
-The Context tables in the pdf publication that lists the templates that contain a given template and the templates that are contained by the same template are represented in two different manners.
+The Context tables in the pdf publication that list the templates that contain a given template and the templates that are contained by the same template are represented in two different manners.

 The Contained By templates: